grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 See [Prometheus metric types](https://prometheus.io/docs/concepts/metric_types/) for a list and description of the different metric types you can use and when to use them.

-There are many possible types of metrics that can be tracked.
-One popular method for defining metrics is the [RED method](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/).
+There are many possible metrics that can be tracked.
+One popular method for defining which metrics to monitor is the [RED method](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/).

 ### Implement metrics in your plugin

-[Grafana plugin SDK for Go](../../introduction/grafana-plugin-sdk-for-go.md) uses the [Prometheus instrumentation library for Go applications](https://github.com/prometheus/client_golang).
+The [Grafana plugin SDK for Go](../../introduction/grafana-plugin-sdk-for-go.md) uses the [Prometheus instrumentation library for Go applications](https://github.com/prometheus/client_golang).
 Any custom metric registered with the [default registry](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus#pkg-variables) will be picked up by the SDK and exposed through the [Collect metrics capability](../../introduction/backend.md#collect-metrics).

-For convenience, it's recommended to use the [promauto package](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus/promauto) when creating custom metrics since it automatically registers the metric in the [default registry](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus#pkg-variables) and expose them to Grafana.
+For convenience, it's recommended to use the [promauto package](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus/promauto) when creating custom metrics since it automatically registers the metric in the [default registry](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus#pkg-variables) and exposes them to Grafana.

 **Example:**